schollz/PIanoAI/README.md

 This is code for providing an augmented piano playing experience.
 When run, this code will provide computer accompaniment that learns in real-time from the human host pianist.
 Then the host pianist stops playing for a given amount of time, the computer AI will then improvise in the space using the style learned from the host.

-# Install
+# Try it

-## Materials

-1. MIDI-enabled keyboard and two-way MIDI adapter
+1. Get a MIDI-enabled keyboard and two-way MIDI adapter
-2. A Raspberry Pi (though Windows / Linux / OS X should also work).
+2. Get a Raspberry Pi (however, Windows / Linux / OS X should also work).

-## Setup

-3. [install Go](https://golang.org/dl/) on the computer you will use
+3. [Install Go](https://golang.org/dl/) on the computer you will use
 4. Install the `libportmidi` (v.
 217) library:

 ### Linux